SkafteNicki/dtu_mlops/10_deployment/readme.md

    taken from `torchvision`) that contains the model definition.
 Inside the file you can see various paths to different versions of resnet.
 Download the model weights that you want to serve.

 4. TorchScript is a way to create serializable and optimizable models from PyTorch code.
 Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency.

-4. Call the model archiver
+4. Call the model archiver.
+We have provided a file called `index_to_name.json` that maps from predicted class indices to interpreble class name e.g. `1->"goldfish"`.
+This file should be provided as the `extra-files` argument such that the deployed model automatically outputs the class name.
+Note that this files ofcause only works for models trained on imagenet.
    ```
    torch-model-archiver \
        --model-name my_fancy_model